 In today’s highly competitive job market, many Canadians and permanent residents are increasingly coming to the conclusion that there are no jobs in Canada.

-Okay that may be a bit of an overstatement so let me clarify; there are jobs in Canada but it’s beginning to seem nearly impossible to secure stable employment opportunities like our forefathers and mothers once did.
+Okay that may be a bit of an overstatement so let me clarify; there are some jobs in Canada in some industries but it’s beginning to seem nearly impossible to secure stable employment opportunities like our forefathers and mothers once did.

-With countless stories of overqualified citizens unable to find work flooding the media, one must wonder—what is really driving this disconcerting trend?
+With countless stories of overqualified citizens unable to find work flooding the media, one must wonder—what is really driving this sickening trend?

-Well, our education system and job market seem to be under siege.
+Well, our education, immigration, and job market seem to be under siege.

 Each year, hundreds of thousands of “international students” or foreigners looking for a better life descend upon our shores, for a fresh start and to contribute to the Canadian economy.